 The Canadian government invests in higher education something close to 11 billion (US) annually, a resource for the maintenance of students, staff and higher education institutions (SGUISSARDI, 2003).

 To better understand the application of financial resources in Canadian higher education, this article aims to analyze the effectiveness of public policies that receive these resources, considering the amount invested and the number of students served, in a period from 2003 to 2012.
-Understand the results of public policies for the Canadian higher education can serve as a benchmark for many other countries that wishing to improve their higher education system.
+Understand the results of the analysis of the effectiveness of public policy funding mechanisms for the Canadian higher education can serve as a benchmark for many other countries that wishing to improve their higher education system.

 2. Evolution of public policies for the financing of Canadian higher education